-Feature Description Multiple Network Protocols The SMD34E2 units can be configured to communicate with either EtherNet/IP or Modbus TCP protocols.
+Feature Description Multiple Network Protocols The SMD34E2 units can be configured to communicate with EtherNet/IP, PROFINET, or Modbus TCP protocols.
 This allows easy setup and communication with a wide range of host controllers.
-EtherNet/IP-DLR The SMD34E2 units act as Beacon-Based Nodes in Device Level Ring environ- ments.
-This functionality results in the fastest response to changes in the redun- dant network.
-Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Cap- ture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
+EtherNet/IP-DLR The SMD34E2 units act as Beacon-Based Nodes in Device Level Ring environments.
+This functionality results in the fastest response to changes in the redundant network.
+PROFINET-MRP SMD34E2 units have Media Redundancy Protocol support, which adds redundancy to the PROFINET protocol.
+Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Capture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
 Programmable Parameters Starting Speed, Running Speed, Acceleration, Deceleration, and Accel/Decel Types are fully programmable.
 Homing Allows you to set the machine to a known position.
 An SMD34E2 homes to a discrete input and can use a bit in the Network Data as a home proximity input.
 Jog Move Allows you to drive the motor in either direction as long as the command is active.
 Synchrostep Move Allows you to treat the SMD34E2 as a motion axis by constantly updating position and velocity data to the unit.
 Linear and Circular axes are both supported.
 Relative Move Allows you to drive the motor a specific number of steps in either direction from the current location.
 Absolute Move Allows you to drive the motor from one known location to another known location.
 Registration Move Allows you to jog the motor in either direction based on a command from your host controller.
 When a controlled stop is issued, the move will output a programmable number of steps before coming to a stop.
 Blend Move Allows you to perform a sequence of relative moves without stopping between them.
 Dwell Move Allows you to perform a sequence of relative moves with a stop between each move that has a programmable length of time.
 Used to create highly accurate move profiles that avoid network latency issues.
 Indexer Move Allows you to program a move that is held in memory.
 The move is run when one of the programmable inputs makes a transition.
 Hold Move Allows you to suspend a move, and optionally restart it, without losing your position value.
 Resume Move Allows you to restart a previously held move operation.
 Immediate Stop Allows you to immediately stop all motion if an error condition is detected by your host controller.
 Stall Detection When an SMD34E2 is purchased with an encoder option, the encoder can be used to verify motion when a move command is issued.